apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 Note that CAS will automatically create the appropriate components internally based on the settings specified below.
-If you wish to authenticate against more than one LDAP server, simply increment the index and specify the settings for the next LDAP server.
+If you wish to authenticate against more than one LDAP server, increment the index and specify the settings for the next LDAP server.

 **Note:** Attributes retrieved as part of LDAP authentication are merged with all attributes retrieved from [other attribute repository sources](#authentication-attributes), if any.